urbit/old-urbit.org/doc/hoon/lib/c.md

       $(b (rsh a 1 b), c +(c))                              ::  sub values, recurse

-++met measures how many bloqs of size 'a' an atom 'b' has by right shifting 'b' by a bloq of size 'a' until 'b' reaches 0
+++met accepts a bloq a and an atom b. ++met produces a count of bloqs of size 'a' in atom 'b'.

 ###Summary
 ++met is a [jetted arm]() which creates a dry %gold gate using [|=](), whose sample takes a [bloq]() and an atom of [axil @](), labeled 'b' with [=, the irregular form of ^=](). ++met uses [^-]() to cast its result to an atom of [axil @](), and uses [=+]() to push a variable 'c' onto the sample with a value of 0.
 Then ++met declares a [trap]() to enable recursion.
 If 'b' is equal to 0, then 'c' is returned.
 Otherwise, ++met recurses, this time with the value of 'b' set to the result of right-shifting ([++rsh]()) 'b' by one bloq of size 'a' to the right, with with the value of c set to +(c) [.+]().
 When the value of 'b' reaches 0, ++met returns the value of 'c', which will represent the number of bloqs of size 'a' b initially posessed.